exasol/kafka-connector-extension/doc/user_guide/user_guide.md

   Registry][schema-registry] which stores Avro schemas as metadata.
 Schema Registry will be used to parse the Kafka topic Avro data schemas.

-* ``TOPICS`` - It defines a Kafka topic name that we want to import data from.
-  Currently, we only support single topic data imports.
+* ``TOPIC_NAME`` - It defines a Kafka topic name that we want to import data from.
+We only support a single topic data imports.
 Therefore, it should not contain comma-separated list of more than one topic name.

 * ``TABLE_NAME`` - It defines the Exasol table name the data will be imported.